 A sudden realization came to my mind on 10th February 2014.
-Why should not I visit an auspicious place on valentine day to give myself a long outing & recharge my soul this Valentine day as we first need to love ourselves and our dearest ones (of course loved one means my family…as I am happy to single).
-So on 14th February as decided started a journey towards Ajmer sharif through Satabdi Express.
-I decided to visit the auspicious cities of Ajmer & Pushkar with my dearest family members to make my Valentine day celebrations truly unique and soul-rejuvenating.
+Why should not I visit an auspicious place on valentine’s day to give myself a long outing & recharge my soul this Valentine day as we first need to love ourselves and our dearest ones (of course loved one means my family…as I am happy to single).
+So on 14th February as decided to start a journey towards Ajmer sharif through Satabdi Express.
+I decided to visit a Soul Resurgence Trip To Ajmer And Pushkar the auspicious cities with my dearest family members to make my Valentine’s day celebrations truly unique and soul-rejuvenating.

 Nizamuddin Darga:-But before going to Ajmer sheriff, it’s a legend that one has to take blessing from Dargah of Hazrat Nizamuddin Auliya.
 So we first paid a visit to dargah and on Friday afternoon we left for Ajmer.

-As I am little research oriented so already booked a hotel at Pushkar because of its soothing beautiful view which mentally refreshes our mind as well as give the romantic feeling.
-On the globally popular day of Valentine when everyone re-affirms their love for dear ones…I took a different route of this re-affirmation and transformed this Valentine’s day into an auspicious day by undertaking a divine pilgrimage to Ajmer Sharif.
+As I am little research oriented so already booked a hotel at Pushkar because of its soothing beautiful view which mentally refreshes our mind as well as gives a romantic feeling.
+On the globally popular day of Valentine’s when everyone re-affirms their love for dear ones…I took a different route of this reaffirmation and transformed this Valentine’s day into an auspicious day by undertaking a divine pilgrimage to Ajmer Sharif.
 Apart from this Little research about the history of Ajmer sheriff & Pushkar is provide me with the knowledge to gather information about the place as well as the holy sacred place so we can know the history behind the city & our hungry eyes can capture the view & portrayed the history with a glance….